thiagovale/teslaapp/README.md

 - <View> and <Text> are similar to <div> and <p> tags in web
 - Stylesheets are JS objects
 - Flatlists are an useful way to render a Component passing some Props

+- How to use Expo to create a React Native app
+- <View> and <Text> are similar to <div> and <p> tags in web
+- Stylesheets are JS objects
+- Flatlists are an useful way to render a Component passing some Props